Our Team

 I qualified in 2016 and I am a registered member of the BACP (British Association of Counsellors and Psychotherapists) and abide by their code of ethics.

-I have been a Counsellor at Held in our Hearts for 3 years and it is a privilege to support bereaved parents in their darkest times and hear about their precious babies.
+I have been a Counsellor at Held in our Hearts for several years and it is a privilege to support bereaved parents in their darkest times and hear about their precious babies.

 I am passionate about counselling and providing a safe space for bereaved parents to talk openly about the trauma of their loss.
 I believe that with counselling parents can begin to navigate their grief and loss and begin the process of healing – not moving on but moving forward with the love for their precious baby.